Roadtrip Nation: RoadtripNation.org

 In the spring of 2008 Roadtrip Nation started a non-profit educational organization, RoadtripNation.org, to bring resources, insights, and inspiration from the road to middle school, high school and college students across the country.
 RoadtripNation.org develops curriculum and resources for students.

 Their curriculum, The Roadtrip Nation Experience, is a 12-lesson plan based on both the theoretical and practical components of learning.

 With multimedia resources, students are connected to the vast Roadtrip Nation Interview Archive, which has been continually built since 2001 by Roadtrippers and includes interviews from all types of Leaders from all over the world.
 Roadtrip Scholars are also engaged with an interactive workbook, online exercises and activities.

 Public television

 In 2004, the first season of Roadtrip Nation aired on PBS.
 Destination Unknown followed three students from New Jersey driving along the West Coast.
 Among the interviews featured are Aspen Skiing Company CEO Pat O'Donnell, and Levi Strauss & Co.
 CEO Phil Marineau.
 By the end of 2005, more than 200 PBS stations had picked up the series.
-The show is currently in its 27th season.